 Wanted is an action-packed series from Australia about two women who run for their lives while being chased by the police, drug dealers, and assorted bad guys.
-It stars two wonderful actors whose fandom I pledge fidelity to from here on.
+It stars Rebecca Gibney and Geraldine Hakewill as absolutely wonderful characters.

 When we first meet Lola Buckley (Rebecca Gibney) and Chelsea Babbage (Geraldine Hakewill) they are strangers, waiting for a bus on a deserted street in Sydney.
 Suddenly all hell breaks loose.
-They are thrown into the trunk of a car and taken to a junkyard full of cars.
+They are thrown into the trunk of a car and taken to a junkyard.
 Chelsea manages to phone the police, but when they arrive the cops shoot the kidnapper and try to shoot the two women.

 Lola and Chelsea take the car and flee.
 They are pursued by a string of crooked cops led by Ray Stanton (Nicholas Bell).
 They are pursued by one honest cop Josh Levine (Stephen Peacocke) and a hired assassin named Boke (Mirko Grillini).

 Every time someone dies while anywhere near Lola and Chelsea, they get blamed for it.
 There are so many characters with murder in their hearts running about.
-There’s a nationwide manhunt for them.
+There’s a nationwide manhunt for Lola and Chelsea.
 It’s all over the TV.
 They are recognized everywhere.

 The car they took was filled with millions of dollars and piles of drugs.
 The bad guys really want it back.
 They will kill anyone to get it.
-Lola and Chelsea run to Lola’s rich father’s mountain retreat.
+Lola and Chelsea run.
 They get found.
-They run to Lola’s sister’s place when going back home is not safe for Lola or her family.
+They run again.
 They get found.

 They lose the car and they get the car back.
 They lose each other and get each other back.
 They get arrested and escape.
 The killers catch up to them and they escape.